Omicron: Mild or severe impact on economy?

 How bad a hit on growth?

+The Washington-based lender said growth would slow to 4.1 percent after the 5.5 percent rebound in 2021 but warned it could be as low as 3.4 percent.

+World Bank President David Malpass expressed concern about the "huge toll" the pandemic is taking on poor countries, pointing to "troubling reversals in poverty, nutrition and health."

-The head of the International Monetary Fund, Kristalina Georgieva, warned last month that global economic growth forecasts may have to be slashed following the emergence of Omicron.
+The head of the International Monetary Fund, Kristalina Georgieva, warned last month that it too may slash its global growth forecasts due to Omicron.

-The IMF has previously banked on growth of 5.9 percent for 2021 and 4.9 percent this year, but it could now revise its estimates later this month.
+The IMF has previously banked on growth of 5.9 percent for 2021 and 4.9 percent this year.

 To soften the blow on the economy, US health authorities have cut the isolation period for asymptomatic cases by half to five days.